NETC Student Earns Prestigious Phi Theta Kappa Honor

 PHOTO GALLERY

-A group of people poses for a photo indoors in front of a wooden wall, wearing medals and formal or business attire, smiling at the camera.
+A diverse group of people wearing medals pose together on stage in front of a wooden wall and a banner, some sitting and some standing, smiling at the camera.

-A woman in a black suit places a medal around a man's neck during an indoor ceremony with wooden panel walls.
+A woman places a medal around a man's neck during an indoor ceremony, standing in front of a wooden-panel wall.